dajhutchinson/Strava_To_SVG/README.md

-# strava_to_svg
+# GPS to SVG
-Uses the gps data from GPX or TCX files to generate svg images of the route and profile.
+Generate svg images of plots from data stored in *GPX* and *TCX* files.

 RapidTables have a useful tool for visualising svg plots [Link](https://www.rapidtables.com/web/tools/svg-viewer-editor.html)